Worst-Case Complexity of High-Order Algorithms for Pareto-Front Reconstruction: Introduction

 \subsection{Main Contributions}

 Let us summarize the main contributions of the paper.

 \begin{enumerate} \item We devise an algorithmic framework for Pareto front reconstruction in unconstrained multiobjective optimization using high-order regularized models.
 Specifically, we give two algorithmic versions which differ in how the current set of points is updated at each iteration: while the first version tries to update each point of the set, the second one---a lighter version---tries to update only one arbitrarily chosen point of the set.
 As discussed earlier, these two versions are expected to achieve different levels of accuracy in the Pareto front reconstruction and different efficiency. \item For both algorithmic versions, we provide a worst-case iteration and function evaluation complexity analysis for generating a set containing approximate Pareto-stationary points.
-Our results show that, for the algorithm that updates all points at its disposal at every iteration, we generate a set where all points are $\epsilon$-approximate Pareto-stationary after at most $\bigO{\epsilon^{m(p+1)/p}}$ iterations, requiring at most $\bigO{|X(\eps)|\epsilon^{m(p+1)/p}}$ function evaluations, where $X(\eps)$ is the largest set of points computed by the algorithm.
-Moreover, to generate at least one $\epsilon$-approximate Pareto-stationary point, we have a worst-case complexity of $\bigO{\epsilon^{(p+1)/p}}$ for the number of iterations and $\bigO{|X(\eps)|\epsilon^{(p+1)/p}}$ for the number of function evaluations.
-For the light algorithm, which is much less expansive, only the latter type of complexity bounds can be established (i.e., to generate at least one $\epsilon$-approximate Pareto-stationary point), which are $\bigO{\epsilon^{m(p+1)/p}}$ for both the number of iterations and the number of function evaluations. \end{enumerate}

-Moreover, we investigate the use of approximate conditions to solve the (possibly non-convex) high-order regularized models inexactly, thus mitigating the difficulty connected with its practical solution.
+Our results show that, for the algorithm that updates all points at its disposal at every iteration, we generate a set where all points are $\epsilon$-approximate Pareto-stationary after at most $\bigO{\epsilon^{-m(p+1)/p}}$ iterations, requiring at most $\bigO{|X(\eps)|\epsilon^{-m(p+1)/p}}$ function evaluations, where $X(\eps)$ is the largest set of points computed by the algorithm.
+Moreover, to generate at least one $\epsilon$-approximate Pareto-stationary point, we show a worst-case complexity of $\bigO{\epsilon^{-(p+1)/p}}$ for the number of iterations and $\bigO{|X(\eps)|\epsilon^{-(p+1)/p}}$ for the number of function evaluations.
+For the light algorithm, which is much less expensive, only the latter type of complexity bounds can be established (i.e., to generate at least one $\epsilon$-approximate Pareto-stationary point), which are $\bigO{\epsilon^{-m(p+1)/p}}$ for both the number of iterations and the number of function evaluations. \end{enumerate} Moreover, we investigate the use of approximate conditions to solve the (possibly non-convex) high-order regularized models inexactly, thus mitigating the difficulty connected with their practical solution.
 Our analysis shows that the complexity bounds remain the same (up to the constant factors) when approximate minimizers are used.